scott-anderson-wc/cs210pub/lectures/L01/env-html-urls.md

 Similar to CS 230 rather than CS 304.

-However, this semester, due to its newness and the fact that seniors get first dibs, that isn't really the case.
+However, this semester, due to its newness and the fact that seniors get first dibs, that isn't entirely the case.

 So, one difficulty is the range of skill and experience in the class.